 What Happens if You Install Cable When it’s Too Cold?

 According to Southwire, when handling or installing any cables containing a thermoplastic or PVC compound at these low temperatures, the material will become more rigid and brittle, and be more susceptible to cracking.
-Your normal installation process can cause material damage in cold weather, so it’s important to take special precautions and properly prep cable in advance.
+Your normal installation process can cause material damage in cold weather, so it’s important to take special precautions and properly prep cable in advance, or use low temperature cables.

 Preparing Cable for Installation in Cold Weather